FRCTeam3044/OxConfig/README.md

 **This module is in very early beta and breaking changes will be made frequently.
 It is not considered stable yet so user beware.**

+Inteded for use with [AdvantageScope-3044](https://github.com/FRCTeam3044/AdvantageScope-3044/) for tuning and editng values live, but use of this software is not required.

 ## Installation
 You will need to add the Github packages maven repository to the repositories section in `build.gradle`
 ```gradle